- Standards—Treatment of Historic Properties

 - Planning Successful Rehabilitation Projects

 - Each property will be recognized as a physical record of its time, place and use.
-Work needed to stabilize, consolidate and conserve materials and features from the restoration period will be physically and visually compatible, identifiable upon close inspection and properly documented for future research.
+Work needed to stabilize, consolidate and conserve existing historic materials and features will be physically and visually compatible, identifiable upon close inspection and properly documented for future research.

-- Distinctive materials, features, finishes and construction techniques or examples of craftsmanship that characterize the restoration period will be preserved.
+- Distinctive materials, features, finishes and construction techniques or examples of craftsmanship that characterize a property will be preserved.

-- Deteriorated features from the restoration period will be repaired rather than replaced.
-Where the severity of deterioration requires replacement of a distinctive feature, the new feature will match the old in design, color, texture and, where possible, materials.
+- The existing condition of historic features will be evaluated to determine the appropriate level of intervention needed.
+Where the severity of deterioration requires repair or limited replacement of a distinctive feature, the new material will match the old in composition, design, color and texture.

 - Chemical or physical treatments, if appropriate, will be undertaken using the gentlest means possible.
 Treatments that cause damage to historic materials will not be used.

-- Archeological resources affected by a project will be protected and preserved in place.
+- Archeological resources will be protected and preserved in place.
 If such resources must be disturbed, mitigation measures will be undertaken.

-The Guidelines for the Treatment of Historic Properties illustrate the practical application of the Standards for Restoration to historic properties.
+The Guidelines for the Treatment of Historic Properties illustrate the practical application of the Standards for Preservation to historic properties.